Michael is an author with a passion for the environment. He is trying to save the planet, one reader at a time!

 Captive Tigers Risks to Human Population

 Besides the baseball team, there may very well be Detroit tigers roaming around.
 America has more captive tigers than the world has wild tigers.
-There is little regulation on keeping and raising captive tigers, these tigers pose a significant threat to surrounding populations.
+There is little regulation on keeping and raising captive tigers.
+These animals pose a significant threat to surrounding populations.
 There are no inspections to ensure that these enclosures are secured with the utmost of scrutiny.
 Many unscrupulous people keep and raise tigers as a business.

 With no true strict regulation or enforcing, tigers have been turning up everywhere they shouldn't.
-They are being discovered confined in small apartments, sheds in backyards, Tiger mills being bred for profit, and amateur sideshow circuses.
-Only a paltry 5% of all tigers in the U.S. have an arguably adequate life in Zoos.
+They are being discovered confined in small apartments or sheds in backyards.
+Tiger mills breed these animals for profit and amateur sideshow circuses.
+Only a paltry five percent of all tigers in the U.S. have an arguably adequate life in zoos.

-Illegal wild tiger poaching is more prevalent than ever, due to rise in demand from the captive tiger market.
-One might think that more captive tigers would be better for wild tiger population, yet it is turning out to be the exact opposite.
+Illegal wild tiger poaching is more prevalent than ever due to the rise in demand from the captive tiger market.
+One might think that more captive tigers would be better for the wild tiger population, yet it is turning out to be the exact opposite.
 The more demand that is on the rise, the more inevitably the poaching will increase.

-However, the United States is finally taking some action, the Public Works Committee recently held a hearing on the Big Cats and Public Safety Protection Act in July 2014.
+However, the United States is finally taking some action.
+The Public Works Committee held a hearing on the Big Cats and Public Safety Protection Act in July 2014.
 This will greatly reduce the ownership of such exotic and endangered animals.
-Also, an announcement made earlier in the year by President Obama, will commit a national campaign to investigate and mitigate wildlife trafficking.

 How to Save Endangered Tigers